adicarlisle/QA-Core-Fundamental-Project/README.md

 The original ERD for this project is presented below:
 ![Complicated UML diagram](images/databaseUML.svg)

-After more thought on the MVP and a better understanding of database design, the ERd was revised to the following:
+After more thought on the MVP and a better understanding of database design, the ERD was revised to the following:
 ![UML diagram](images/MVPdatabaseUML.svg)

 ### Risk Assessment